Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/spells/bones-of-the-earth-xge.md

 aliases: ["Bones of the Earth"]
 SourceType: "Spell"
 NoteIcon: spell
-BookSource: Xanathar's Guide to Everything p.
-150
+BookSource: "Xanathar's Guide to Everything p.
+150"
 ---
 # Bones of the Earth
 *6th-level, Transmutation*